 Words and Pics: Rich Norman

-I don’t pussy around with gear.
-It means that not only must my kit be able to stand up to abuse, it also has to really work with me – not against me.
-In terms of athletic or performance apparel, that means freedom of movement, excellent fit and technical attributes like rapid wicking, breathability and fast drying.
+I like well-designed, ergonomic gear.
+What that means in practice is that not only must my kit be able to stand up to abuse, it must also work with me – not against me.
+In terms of athletic or performance apparel, that means freedom of movement, excellent fit and technical attributes like fast wicking, breathability and rapid drying.

 Articulated reinforced elbows, with pouch for elbow pads (AirFlex or older).
 Notice the way the rip-stop weave has been aligned at the darted section, to form chevrons.
 This is precise work, which is surprising in a mass produced item.